shah-smit/spring-bean-active-profile-test/README.md

 This repo is for demo only, no PR, Issues or related will be handled.
 If you have ideas for futher contributions, please feel free to email.

-The active will be listed in my profile page.
+The active email will be listed in my profile page.

-Regards.
+Have Fun Coding!